-It all started innocently enough about four years ago: a drop-in dinner party at our friend Eliza’s house.
-As we drove into downtown Greenville, we had no idea that we were heading towards a dinner that would feed us for the rest of our lives.
+It all started innocently enough with a drop-in dinner party at our friend Eliza’s house many years back.
+As we drove into downtown Greenville, South Carolina, we had no idea that we were heading towards a dinner that would feed us for the rest of our lives.

-Unbeknownst to us at the time, Eliza was a rare breed of urban dweller known as a “master gardener,” which essentially means she had a black belt in gardening and she wasn’t afraid to use it.
-Upon arrival, Eliza invited us into her back yard with an eager smile and a wave of her hand.
+Unbeknownst to us at the time, Eliza was an organic gardening expert.
+Upon arrival, Eliza invited us into her backyard with an eager smile and a wave of her hand.
 As we soon discovered, hers was no ordinary back yard.

-We walked into the center of what seemed an overflowing produce section at a grocery store, only instead of the typical varieties of food that one is accustomed to seeing at a grocer, we were greeted with varieties, colors, and tastes that we had never experienced before—all organically grown without chemical pesticides and herbicides that are as bad for people as they are for the other life forms they’re intended to kill.
+We walked into the center of what seemed an overflowing produce section at a grocery store, only instead of the typical varieties of food that one is accustomed to seeing at a grocer, we were greeted with varieties, colors, and tastes that we had never experienced before—all organically grown without chemical fertilizers, pesticides, and herbicides.

-Dinner was delicious, consisting mostly of unusual and heirloom varieties of summer delights from Eliza’s garden, each picked at the peak of ripeness and nutrition.
-“Eliza the Gardening Black Belt” had floored us with a 1-2 punch of her organic garden followed by a sumptuous dinner we’d never forget.
+Dinner was delicious, consisting mostly of unusual heirloom varieties of summer delights from Eliza’s garden, each picked at the peak of ripeness and nutrition.
+It was a sumptuous dinner we’d never forget.

 Our garden has been one of the most fulfilling, enriching journeys we’ve ever gone on in our young lives; a journey that has brought us closer to each other as well as the natural world.
-After three years, a lot of reading, trial and error, epic rodent and insect battles, and a few pleas for help from Eliza the Black Belt Gardener, our half acre purely organic back yard “farm” now produces more food than we can possibly eat throughout the year, despite our unremitting passion for eating it.
+After many years of trial and error and reading piles of research, our half acre purely organic *back yard “farm” now produces more food than we can possibly eat throughout the year, despite our unremitting passion for eating it.

-This abundance has created a strong desire to share our food with friends, family, neighbors, and even complete strangers.
-Moreover, we’re passionate about sharing one simple idea with anyone with a yard — or planter: you’d benefit yourself and the planet if you viewed your small piece of earth as a natural, edible garden rather than a monoculture grass farm.
+This abundance has created a strong desire to share our food with friends, family, neighbors, and others.
+Moreover, we’re passionate about sharing one simple idea with anyone with a yard or even a sunny window: you’d benefit yourself and the planet if you viewed your small piece of earth as a natural, edible garden rather than a monoculture grass farm.